+Before you download a template or create a research poster from scratch, you'll have to know what size poster you need.
 Each conference publishes poster session guidelines indicating the space they are making available for poster presentations.
-You would need to follow their instructions or you may end up with a poster that is too big or too small for the available space.
+You would need to follow their instructions, or you may have a poster that is too big or too small for the provided space.

 It is common for conferences in the United States to provide a 4x8 foot space (48x96 inches) to the attendees, but not always, so be cautious.
 Meetings outside the US often provide smaller spaces and ask for vertical scientific posters (tall and narrow) in metric measurements.